ajylee/genlisp/README.md

 # Genlisp

 Simple Lisp dialect for codegen.
-Focuses on simplicity of implementation and ease of using functions in the parent (Python) language.
+Focuses on simplicity of implementation and ease of interacting with the Python environment.

 WARNING: